hashim222/Fun-Football-Quiz/README.md

 ## Introduction

 Fun Football Quiz is designed to test the knowledge of hard-core football fans who wants to test their knowledge.
-Fun Football Quiz's website offers all the information users need about this quiz, such as quiz information, starting the quiz, the user's username, how many questions the user has answered, and the questions themselves, etc.
+Fun Football Quiz's website offers all the information users need about the quiz, such as quiz information, starting the quiz, the user's username, how many questions the user has answered, and the questions themselves, etc.

 Website's live link [Fun Football Quiz](https://hashim222.github.io/Fun-Football-Quiz/)